6 Fundraising Questions to Ask Yourself for 2025

 Retention Tips: Conduct regular check-ins with your development team to ensure they feel supported.
 Offer professional development stipends, create realistic workload expectations, and consider flexible work arrangements.
 Investing in your staff’s well-being is an investment in your organization’s success.

 Artificial intelligence (AI) has the potential to revolutionize nonprofit operations, from automating repetitive tasks to identifying donor trends and crafting personalized appeals.
 By streamlining workflows, AI can free up fundraisers to connect more authentically with donors and focus on high-impact priorities.
-However, many organizations remain uncertain about how to integrate AI effectively.
+However, many organizations remain uncertain about how to integrate AI effectively into their fundraising strategies.

 Considerations: Start by creating an AI policy for your workplace that outlines how team members should use AI ethically and responsibly.
 Attend workshops or conferences to stay informed about emerging AI tools and best practices.
 By taking small but meaningful steps, your organization can utilize AI to grow your fundraising efforts.